When Everything is Taken, What Remains

 We do not choose our suffering, Frankl tells us.
 But we always have the choice of how to respond to it.
 This is where freedom lives.
 Even in a concentration camp.

-Frankl had arrived at the camp carrying the manuscript of his life’s work—early ideas that would later become his theory of logotherapy.
+Frankl had arrived at the camp carrying the manuscript of his life’s work, early ideas that would later become his theory of logotherapy.
 It was confiscated and destroyed.
 So, he rewrote it.
-In his head.
-Line by line.
-Idea by idea.
+In his head, line by line, idea by idea.
 Sometimes tracing it in dry soil with a stick to keep the structure alive.
 A refusal to surrender the self.

 He also kept his hope alive by the thought of seeing his wife again, and of one day lecturing to others about the psychological lessons of the camps.
 Several times in the book, he approvingly quotes the words of Nietzsche: